pivotal-sprout/sprout-osx-apps/README.md

 Roadmap in Pivotal Tracker: https://www.pivotaltracker.com/s/projects/884116

-Chef cookbooks to configure an OS X Mountain Lion workstation.
+Chef cookbooks to configure an OS X Mavericks workstation.
 The easiest way to get started with sprout is by using [sprout-wrap](https://github.com/pivotal-sprout/sprout-wrap).

 ## Discussion List